 - 1 tsp cinnamon

 - Heat waffle iron.
-Lightly spray w/ oil (optional).
+Lightly spray w/ oil.

 - Place ingredients in a high powered blender along with 1/4 tsp salt.
 Blend about 30 seconds, stirring as needed.

-- If not using a blender, mash the egg, banana, and peanut butter well, and then stir in remaining ingredients.
+- If not using a blender, use a fork or potato masher to mash the wet ingredients in a bowl, and then stir in the dry ingredients.

 - To make this breakfast gluten-free, be sure to use certified gluten-free oats.
 Oats are a naturally gluten-free grain, but are often processed with products containing gluten and this contamination can be enough to trigger an immune response in those with high gluten sensitivity or celiac disease.